Ydot19/Design-Algo-Questions/src/py/readme.md

 ## Code Documentation

-Code documentation is parsed and created via html [pydoc3](https://github.com/pdoc3/pdoc)
+Code documentation is parsed and created via html [pdoc3](https://github.com/pdoc3/pdoc)

 To run complete the follow
-- Create virtualenv using pipenv
+- Create virtualenv using pipenv by running `pipenv install`
-- Run `pipenv install`
 - View the docs with `pipenv run view-docs`
     - Note: This script is found in Pipefile
     - Note: Assumes firefox is installed